 Sudha Sharma, former Chairperson of India’s Central Board of Direct Taxes who is also a trained historian and the author of the book ‘The Status of Muslim Women in Medieval India’ writes that:

 ‘Razia addressed the army from the mosque on one Friday, reminded them of her father’s good reign and ‘will’, promised to relieve them from the oppressive regime and resolved to abdicate the throne is she failed to keep her promise.’

-She gave this arousing speech clad in red which was the color of protest.
+She gave this arousing speech clad in red which was the colour of protest.
 By winning over the army, governors and the public, Razia deposed her brother and seized the throne for herself on 19th November 1236 CE and assumed the title of Raziyat-ud-din.

 Interestingly, Razia’s accession to the throne was not opposed by the religious ‘Ulema’ or orthodoxy, but the Mamluk nobility and close associates of Iltutmish.
 The nobles wanted to keep all power in their hands and did not want a strong independent ruler on the throne.
 Like it often happens even today - the gender card was used, to cover up this motive.
-Soon the clamor against Razia grew.
+Soon the clamour against Razia grew.
 Opposition spread far beyond Delhi to the provinces of Multan, Lahore and Hansi in Haryana.
 Razia managed to crush all of this.

-Two of the most significant things which Razia’s reign is remembered for, are her administrative strategy and her bold public appearance.
-She tried to break the power of Turkic nobles who enjoyed a monopoly and raise non Turks to higher positions.
+Two of the most significant things which Razia’s reign is remembered for are her administrative strategy and her bold public appearance.
+She tried to break the power of Turkic nobles who enjoyed a monopoly and raise non-Turks to higher positions.
 She did this by ‘tearing away the veil’, as Amir Khusro the renowned poet of Delhi wrote in the 13th century CE ‘